juice-shop/juice-shop-tutorials/customization/README.md

 ```
 NODE_ENV=08-notifications_off npm start
 ```
+This config change is supposed to hide notifications and confetti from solved hacking challenges.
+But this config contains a small schema error you need to fix.

 ### 9. Schema validation
 ```
 NODE_ENV=09-schema_fixed npm start
 ```
+The schema is now valid again.
+When you solve a hacking challenge, you no longer see the notification banner.
+Also, the confetti cannon no longer fires.

 ### 10. First product
 ```
 NODE_ENV=10-single_product npm start
 ```
+In this config you defined your first own product.
+When configuring own products, they replace the original product inventory.
+This leaves some challenges impossible to solve, which is reported as validation errors in the config.

 ### 11. Default challenge products
 ```
 NODE_ENV=11-default_challenge_products npm start
 ```
+The quickest way to get back to a working configuration, is to add back all original products from `default.yml` which were needed for hacking challenges.
+When starting the Juice Shop, you now see some of these plus your own original product.

 ### 12. Product Tampering Challenge
 ```
 NODE_ENV=12-product_tampering_challenge npm start
 ```
+This increment replaces the default product for the _Product Tampering_ challenge with a custom one.

 ### 13. Christmas Special Challenge
 ```
 NODE_ENV=13-christmas_special_challenge npm start
 ```
+This increment replaces the default product for the _Christmas Special_ challenge with a custom one.
+Please note that this product is not visible because it is soft-deleted due to no longer being available.
+On the surface you see no difference between a Juice Shop started with this or the previous config.

 ### 14. More Products w/ reviews
 ```
 NODE_ENV=14-more_products_with_reviews npm start
 ```
+You will see a few more products on the main screen now, making the shop feel a lot less empty.

 ### 15. Photo Wall
 ```